Maps (Mixtapes album)

-Maps is the debut release by Ohio/Detroit-based pop punk band Mixtapes.
+Maps is the debut release by Ohio- and Detroit-based pop punk band Mixtapes.
 The album was recorded over one weekend and released for free on Death to False Hope Records.
 It was later re-released in November 2011 on vinyl via Animal Style Records, featuring the 10 songs from Maps and a newly recorded EP titled Companions.
 The album was re-titled Maps & Companions.